-In conclusion, exposure with Pg LPS and nicotine resulted in elevated IL-1b, IL-Ra, and IL-8 secretions by inducing ROS in the organotypic titanium oral mucosa model.
-On the other hand, MCP-1 secretion declined by nicotine but increased by Pg LPS.
-Importantly, also the cytokine secretion pattern was similar for the two machined surfaces of Ti-Gr 4 and 5.
+Exposure to Pg LPS and nicotine increased IL-1 β , IL-Ra, and IL-8 secretions by producing ROS in the titanium oral mucosa model.
+MCP-1 secretion decreased by nicotine but elevated by Pg LPS.
+Importantly, both Ti-Gr 4 and 5 machined surfaces had similar cytokine secretion patterns.